developer-zebra/developer-zebra-site/src/mx/4-4/ui-settings/keymappingmgr/index.md

 ###Key Swap Example

-The first feature of the following Request XML Document is used to first reset the keys to their defaults.
+The first feature of the following Request XML document is used to first reset the keys to their defaults.
 The following features are used to swap the 7 and 9 keys on the keyboard.

 Input